Jump to content

 Share on other sites

-The Mhorr gazelles first taken into captivity were sent to Spain’s Experimental Station of Arid Zones (EEZA) in Almeria the only desert region in Europe as mentioned earlier they came from the now disputed territory of Western Sahara which was formerly a Spanish colony.
+The Mhorr gazelles first taken into captivity were sent to Spain’s Experimental Station of Arid Zones (EEZA) in Almeria, the only desert region in Europe as mentioned earlier, they came from the now disputed territory of Western Sahara, that was formerly a Spanish colony.
 As the animals in this herd were the only known mhorr left it was decided that having all their eggs in one basket was not wise and new herds should be established elsewhere.
 While reintroduction to the wild was the ultimate aim there was nowhere in Africa safe enough to attempt this with so few animals, in the 1980s the decision was taken that it would be best to send some to other zoos to create new herds.
 Some of these gazelles were sent to San Diego Zoo and for some time they had a breeding herd there.
 Sometime I guess a few years back the decision was taken that zoos in America should focus on breeding N. d. ruficollis and zoos in Europe on breeding N. d. mhorr.
 This I would I guess must be why Marwell zoo no longer have their herd of dama gazelles, they must have been sent to the US, the photos above were taken in 05 and 07 when I last visited in 2010 they no longer had these gazelles.
 Likewise as far as I can see from their website San Diego no longer have Mhorr gazelles.
 The mhorrs would have been sent to Europe or even to Africa.

 These scanned slides of mhorr gazelles at San Diego Zoo were taken in 2002.